docusign/code-examples-bash/README.md

 The scripts can also be used with MacOS and Linux systems.

-The source files for each example are located in the `/examples` directory.
+The source files for each example are located in subdirectories under the `/examples` directory.

 **Note:** If your DocuSign account has more than one user associated with it, the first user is selected for subsequent API calls.